 - False Accusations: Uncovering inconsistencies in the accuser’s statements or evidence to show the allegations are untrue.

-The specifics of the case will determine the best defense strategy.
-Consulting a knowledgeable Fort Collins criminal attorney is essential for building a strong defense.
+The facts of your case determine the best defense strategy.
+Consulting a knowledgeable attorney is essential for building a strong defense that matches the specific charge you face.

-If you or a loved one is facing assault charges in Denver, seeking legal representation is crucial.
+If you or a loved one faces assault charges in Colorado, legal representation is critical.
 Baker Law Group, PLLC has extensive experience defending individuals against both misdemeanor and felony assault charges.
-Our team understands the complexities of Colorado law and will work diligently to protect your rights, mitigate penalties, and achieve the best possible outcome.
+Whether the felony vs misdemeanor distinction in your case is clear or still in question, our team understands the complexities of Colorado law and works diligently to protect your rights, mitigate penalties, and achieve the best possible outcome.